 - Electrical outlets are not overloaded. - Major appliances are plugged directly into grounded outlets.
 Major appliances include refrigerators, freezers, dishwashers, stoves, ovens, washers, and dryers.
-Major appliances must not be plugged into extension cords. - Mid-sized appliances, which include computers, televisions, and stereo equipment, are plugged directly into grounded outlets or into power strips that are plugged into grounded outlets. - Electrical cords are in good condition; no broken or frayed cords are in use. - Electrical panels and outlets are in good condition; no wiring is exposed, and outlet covers are in place. - Extension cords are not used on a permanent basis.
+Major appliances must not be plugged into extension cords. - Mid-sized appliances, which include computers, televisions, and stereo equipment, are plugged directly into grounded outlets or into power strips that are plugged into grounded outlets. - Electrical cords are in good condition; no broken or frayed cords are in use. - Electrical panels and outlets are in good condition; no wiring is exposed and outlet covers are in place. - Extension cords are not used on a permanent basis.
+An extension cord used greater than 90 days is viewed as permanent.